rh-codes-lab/DISL/infrastructure_gen/tutorials/01_finn.md

 cp -r infrastructure_gen/examples/edgetestbed/edgetestbed_jtag_uartprog_no_dram infrastructure_gen/examples/finn/simple_mnist
 ```

-## Step 4: Modify the system definition file
+## Step 4: Modify the system configuration file
 The example we copied over was targeting the same board as this tutorial (`cmoda735t`), and has a PicoRV32 based simple SoC already implemented.
 We'll modify the SoC to remove modules not needed for this tutorial (`gpio_axi`, `i2c_axi`), and add in the our wrapper module.
-Let's walk through the changes to each key the system definition file (`infrastructure_gen/examples/finn/simple_mnist/system.tml`).
+Let's walk through the changes to each key in the system configuration file (`infrastructure_gen/examples/finn/simple_mnist/system.tml`).

 ### DESCRIPTION
 Change the project name to `simple_mnist`